Inflammatory Bowel Disease Special Needs Factsheet

 - feel embarrassed about their symptoms

 Certain foods can trigger IBD symptoms.
-It's important for students with IBD to eat healthy foods and drink plenty of fluids to replace those lost through diarrhea.
+It's important for students with IBD to eat healthy foods and drink plenty of fluids.
 Most students with IBD know what they can and should not eat.

 What Teachers Can Do